Zhenqiang-Weng/peft_audio_model/README.md

 # all in model_finetuning.py
-It will be organised later。
+It will be organised later.